michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 A more flexible solution is to store the `display_buffer` memory in a format that is convenient for scanning the display, and handle the pin-to-line mapping when we read/write pixels from the display buffer.

 The advantage of this approach is that Charlieplexing layouts [can be a  bit weird](http://crawlingrobotfortress.blogspot.com/2013/03/charlieplexing-with-led-dot-matrix.html) in terms of how pixels map to control lines.
-So, the code to translate pixel location into the location in the Charlieplexing grid isn't always trivial.
 By handling this is wrapper functions that read/write display memory, we can hide all this messiness and expose a clean interface in terms of pixel coordinates.

 ```c
 // Write a 1-bit pixel to display memory